Meander State Forest

 |Grade of Walk||Hiking track, moderatly uphill. river crossing by foot required|

-Situated within Meander State Forest Reserve, Smoko Falls is a 45 minute walk from Chasm Falls and is approximately a 2 hour return walk from the carpark area.
+Situated within Meander State Forest Reserve, Smoko Falls is a 1.5 hours walk from Chasm Falls and is approximately a 3 hour return walk from the carpark area, and is viewable from the Mother Cummings Track.

 From the township of Meander, which is close to Deloraine, or Mole Creek, you will need to travel approximately 14kms along an unsealed road through to Meander State Forest Reserve.
 Driving along the old forestry track, eventually your trip will be halted by a non-existant bridge (the bridge washed away a few years ago).
 At this point, you must park your vehicle, and proceed on foot.